VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: SerializationTests.ExceptionMessageProp.verified.txt

-## DisableNewLineEscaping

-By default newlines in json are escaped with `\n`:

-snippet: NewLineEscapedInProperty

-snippet: SerializationTests.NewLineEscapedInProperty.verified.txt

-This can be disabled:

-snippet: DisableNewLineEscaping

-snippet: SerializationTests.NewLineNotEscapedInProperty.verified.txt

 ## TreatAsString

 Certain types, when passed directly in to Verify, are written directly without going through json serialization.